kevinohara80/nforce/README.md

 This method requests the OAuth access token and instance information from Salesforce or Force.com.
-This method either requires that you pass in the authorization code (authorization code flow) or username and password (username/password flow).
+This method either requires that you pass in the authorization code (authorization code flow), username and password (username/password flow), or a SAML assertion (SAML Bearer Assertion Flow).

 * `code`: (String:Optional) An OAuth authorization code

--- OR --

 * `username`: (String:Optional) Your
 salesforce/force.com/database.com username
 * `password`: (String:Optional) Your
 salesforce/force.com/database.com password
 * `securityToken`: (String:Optional) Your Salesforce security token.
 This will be appended to your password if this property is set.
+* `assertion`: (String:Optional) A base64-encoded SAML assertion used
+in a SAML Bearer Assertion flow.
 * `executeOnRefresh`: (Boolean:Optional) If an onRefresh callback is defined in the connection, run the callback.
 Default is false.